a11yproject/a11yproject.com/_posts/2013-05-11-skip-nav-links.md

 categories:
   - How-tos
 ---
-**Short answer:** Use skip nav links in conjunction with a coherent heading outline and [ARIA landmarks](https://a11yproject.com/posts/aria-landmark-roles/).
+**Short answer:** Use skip navigation links in conjunction with a coherent heading outline and [ARIA landmarks](/posts/aria-landmark-roles/).

 ---

 It can be frustrating and fatiguing for folks with limited mobility to have to have to repeatedly tab through navigation links to get to the main content of a page.
 People who use screen readers face similar frustration when the page outline is not well defined.
 In order to address this issue, WCAG 2.0 has specified a [guideline for bypassing repetitive blocks of content](https://www.w3.org/TR/UNDERSTANDING-WCAG20/navigation-mechanisms-skip.html).
 One technique [recommended by the W3C](https://www.w3.org/TR/2012/NOTE-WCAG20-TECHS-20120103/G1) is to include a skip navigation link at the beginning of the page, that changes focus to the first element after the repeated content.

-Skip nav links are useful for users who use keyboard navigation only, but screen readers now support more sophisticated ways of navigating regions.
-Specifically, they support [heading navigation](https://www.w3.org/TR/2012/NOTE-WCAG20-TECHS-20120103/H69) and [ARIA landmarks](https://www.w3.org/WAI/intro/aria).
-You should take advantage of these features by using a clear heading outline and defining page regions, as illustrated in [Quick Tip: ARIA Landmark Roles](https://a11yproject.com/posts/aria-landmark-roles/).

 ### Example
+The A11Y Project has prepared more robust [CSS and HTML code for your own skip navigation link](https://codepen.io/joe-watkins/pen/rjhiK), available on codepen.

 ```html
 <body>
   <a href="#main">Skip to main content</a>